poojapauskar/bitjini-ver2/README.txt

 A Pen created at CodePen.io.
-You can find this one at http://codepen.io/vaskes79/pen/AHjcb.
+You can find this one at http://codepen.io/elgatodealien/pen/wrlnC.

+ Horizontal Page scrolling con mouse wheel y jQuery UI